Creating a resource record

 yandex_dns_zone

 : Domain zone.
-The zone name must end with a dot.
-You cannot create public top-level domain (TLD) zones.
-This is a required parameter.folder_id
+Note that the zone name must end with a trailing dot.
+You cannot create top-level domain (TLD) zones.
+This is a required setting.folder_id

-: ID of the folder to create a zone in.
-If not specified, the default folder is used.
-This is an optional parameter.name
+: ID of the folder where you want to create your zone.
+If no folder is specified, the system will use the default one.
+This is an optional setting.name

 : Zone name.
-It must be unique within the folder.
-This is an optional parameter.description
+Note that the zone name must be unique within the folder.
+This is an optional setting.description

 : Zone description.
-This is an optional parameter.labels
+This is an optional setting.labels

-: Set of DNS zone labels.
-This is an optional parameter.public
+: DNS zone labels.
+This is an optional setting.public

 : Zone visibility, public or private.
-This is an optional parameter.private_networks
+This is an optional setting.private_networks

-: For a public zone, specify the Virtual Private Cloud resources that this zone is visible to.
-This is an optional parameter.
+: For a public zone, specify the Virtual Private Cloud resources that can access this zone.
+This is an optional setting.

 -